-This applies when a person is driving an off-highway vehicle only on a road that has been opened to off-highway vehicle use by the local government or when crossing streets, railroad tracks, bridges, or culverts.
+These provisions apply when a person is driving an off-highway vehicle only on a road that has been opened to off-highway vehicle use by the local government or when crossing streets, railroad tracks, bridges, or culverts.
 A local government may require a driver's license or liability insurance when crossing streets, railroad tracks, bridges, or culverts.

-(Note: This summary applies to this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)